mrazomej/phd/docs/src/chapter_01/section_03_information.md

 $$
 m_y = E(m_x),
 $$
-i.e., the function $E$ takes messages in the English alphabet as input and spits out a message in Morse code.
 Obviously, the larger the message $m_x$ we want to encode, the larger the corresponding message $m_y$ will be.
 Therefore we have that
 $$
 L(m_y) \propto L(m_x),
 \label{eq:length_proportionality}